ClojureBridgeLondon/workshop-content-gitbook/simple-values/numbers.md

 * Integer - are positive and negative whole numbers, including zero.
 * Float - decimal numbers, like the value for Pi, 3.141
+* Ratio - we know these as fractions, eg 1/3, 22/7

 You write them in Clojure just like we do in every day life.